In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

-- Describe a selection of the key research findings that underpin current knowledge of Perception, Memory and Cognition;
+- Describe, contrast, and critique a selection of the key research findings that underpin current knowledge of Perception, Memory and Cognition;

-- Discuss some of the key theories in this field and to what extent they can explain current experimental findings;
+- Appraise and critique key theories in this field and to what extent they can explain current experimental findings;

 - Explain how these theories have been shaped by the use of human behavioural research techniques.

 - Critically evaluate and compare conflicting theories and experimental studies in this field;

 - Critically review literature in the area of Perception, Memory and Cognition in a way that could lead to clearly motivated research questions;

 - Design and propose novel or modified experiments to test key theories

 - Analyse experimental behavioral data using appropriate statistical methods;

 - Draw inferences from statistical analysis;

 - Develop data visualisation to communicate analytical results to an audience;